 - Brass

+Corrosion resistance is an essential point to remember when choosing between bronze and brass valves.
 In sanitary hydrothermal applications, brass reveals corrosion resistance.
-The chlorine-rich water can cause the brass to corrode and become difficult.
+The chlorine-rich water can cause the brass to corrode and become complex.
 Dezincification is the process by which zinc leaches from brass alloys.
 It contains more than 15% zinc in the presence of oxygen and moisture.

 When considering this condition, dezincification-resistant brass is the more favorable choice.
 The pipe connectors made from DZR material are suitable for potable water.
 Applying a particular surface protection coating prevents corrosion resistance of brass.